AnezkaH/Labnotebook/Diary/2019 February.md

 This file contains daily entries for February 2019

+# 28th Thursday

+* meeting with Megan and Jaye about functional LIPE analysis
+* preparing supervisor meeting
+* scholarship documents
+* R-Markdown for LIPE analysis

 # 27th Wednesday

 * BC SNPmax search for available data for pharma analysis